-FINCH & CANARY BUDGIE PARAKEET, PARROTLET, DIA DOVE LOVEBIRD, LINNIE, BOURKE, ENG SHOW BUDGIE COCKATIEL, GREEN CHEEK, QUAKER, RINGNECK DOVE, LORIKEET CONURE, CAIQUE, SENEGAL, INDIAN RINGNECK, PIONUS AFRICAN GREY, ECLECTUS, AMAZON, SMALL MACAW OR COCKATOO, PIGEON LARGE MACAW, LARGE COCKATOO DUCK, GOOSE, PELICAN, PENQUIN, WILD
+FINCH & CANARY BUDGIE PARAKEET, PARROTLET, DIA DOVE LOVEBIRD, LINNIE, BOURKE, ENG SHOW BUDGIE COCKATIEL, GREEN CHEEK, QUAKER, RINGNECK DOVE, LORIKEET CONURE, CAIQUE, SENEGAL, INDIAN RINGNECK, PIONUS, HAHN'S AFRICAN GREY, ECLECTUS, AMAZON, MINI MACAW, SMALL COCKATOO, PIGEON LARGE MACAW, LARGE COCKATOO DUCK, GOOSE, PELICAN, PENQUIN, ETC.

 Chronic Egg Laying

 Why do cockatiels and some of the other smaller species of pet birds produce eggs when there is no male present?

 Over the last few years, female cockatiels and other small pet bird species have accidentally been selectively bred for their ability to lay eggs without a mate present.
 We need to look back a few generations to find the source of the problem.
 Veterinarians, breeders and hobbyists have, in error, advised owners that a mate should be provided for these egg-laying pets.
 This is, in fact, the last thing that you want to do.
 Laying too many eggs can be a health hazard for a hen.
 Breeding her will increase the number of birds with this problem in the future.

 The poultry industry has used this selective breeding technique in a positive way to significantly increase egg production in chickens.
 The original chicken was a small bird that laid an average of seven eggs each year.
 Today, with selective breeding and proper nutrition, the average chicken produces 252 eggs per year.